nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl_srv.rst

 The Sensor Server may be instantiated on the same mesh node as the Light LC Server, or on a different mesh node in the same area.
 The regulator performance depends heavily on the sensor's placement and sensitivity.
-In general, ambient light sensor devices should be placed such that their light sensor captures the human perception of the room's light level as closely as possible.
+In general, ambient light sensor devices should be placed in a way that allows their light sensor to capture the human perception of the room's light level as closely as possible.

 Tuning the regulator
 --------------------

-Regulator tuning is a complex problem that depends on a lot of internal and external parameters.
+Regulator tuning is complex and depends on a lot of internal and external parameters.
 Varying sensor delay, light output and light change rate may significantly affect the regulator performance and accuracy.
 To compensate for the external parameters, each regulator component provides user controllable coefficients that change their impact on the output value:

 * K\ :sub:`p` - for the proportional component
 * K\ :sub:`i` - for the integral component

-These coefficients can have individual values for positive and negative errors, referenced to as follows in the API:
+These coefficients can have individual values for positive and negative errors, referenced as follows in the API:

 * K\ :sub:`pu` - proportional up; used when target is higher.
 * K\ :sub:`pd` - proportional down; used when target is lower.